-a.
-Required program reports

-- 1) The APPLICANT shall report monthly, through ADAD's management information system.
-The monthly data report is due on the 15th of the following month. - The unduplicated count of individuals served by each program or strategy; - The number of population-based strategies used; - The number of evidence-based strategies implemented; and - The number of EBP cycles implemented.

-2) Reporting requirements may include the National Outcome Measures (NOM) that relate to youth 9-17 years old and to adults ages 18 years and older to emphasize:
+- a) Required program reports - 1) The APPLICANT shall report monthly, through ADAD's management information system.
+The monthly data report is due on the 15th of the following month. - The unduplicated count of individuals served by each program or strategy; - The number of population-based strategies used; - The number of evidence-based strategies implemented; and - The number of EBP/II cycles implemented. - 2) Reporting requirements may include the National Outcome Measures (NOM) that relate to youth 9-17 years old and to adults ages 18 years and older to emphasize:

-- 30-day alcohol use among persons aged 12-20; - Binge drinking among persons aged 12-20; - Perception of risk or harm (alcohol); - Perception of parental disapproval of use (alcohol); - Perception of peer disapproval of use (alcohol); - Alcohol related crime among persons aged under 18; - Alcohol-related car crashes and injuries; and - Alcohol-related emergency room visits. - 3) The APPLICANT shall submit narrative Quarterly and Year-End Reports summarizing and analyzing process and outcome data, accomplishments and challenges.
+- 30-day alcohol use among persons aged 12-20; - Binge drinking among persons aged 12-20; - Perception of risk or harm (alcohol); - Perception of parental disapproval of use (alcohol); - Perception of peer disapproval of use (alcohol); - Alcohol related crime among persons aged under 18; - Alcohol-related car crashes and injuries; and - Alcohol-related emergency room visits. - The APPLICANT shall submit narrative Quarterly and Year-End Reports (i.e. Evaluation Report and updated Comprehensive Strategic Plan) summarizing and analyzing process and outcome data, accomplishments and challenges.
 Quarterly reports are due within fifteen (15) calendar days after the end of each quarter.
+Refer to Section 5, Attachment M for the Quarterly Report.
 Year-End Reports are due within thirty (30) calendar days after the end of each contract year.

-b.
-Required fiscal reports
+b) Required fiscal reports

-- 1) The APPLICANT shall submit a monthly Expenditure Report and Invoice found in Section 5, Attachment C detailing expenditures incurred during the month by the 15th of the following month. - 2) The APPLICANT shall also include subsidiary ledger and invoice support documents.
+1) The APPLICANT shall submit a monthly Invoice by the 15th of the following month.

-c.
-Close out reports
+c) Close out reports

-- 1) The APPLICANT shall submit to ADAD its final invoice no later than thirty (30) calendar days after the end of each contract year, or by October 30, whichever comes first.
-Lapsing of funds will occur if final invoices are not received by ADAD within thirty (30) calendar days of the last day of the contract year. - 2) Within thirty (30) calendar days after the expiration of each contract year, the applicant shall submit to ADAD the Close-Out Report summarizing the actual expenditures for the contract year, subsidiary ledger, financial statement, Single Audit Report (if applicable), Inventory Report and the Year-End Program Report.
+- 1) The APPLICANT shall submit to ADAD its final invoice no later than thirty (30) calendar days after the end of each contract year, or by July 30, whichever comes first.
+Lapsing of funds will occur if final invoices are not received by ADAD within thirty (30) calendar days of the last day of the contract year. - 2) Within thirty (30) calendar days after the expiration of each contract year, the applicant shall submit to ADAD the financial statement, Single Audit Report (if applicable) and the Year-End Program Report.